Management in Community Services

 Program Standards for Professional Practice

-The Community and Social Services Management Program provides both academic study and professional training to prepare students for careers working in the field.
+The Management in Community Services Program provides both academic study and professional training to prepare students for careers working in the field.
 Throughout the program, students are expected to conduct themselves in a professional manner and to apply themselves to academic achievement.
 Professionals function in an independent and interdependent environment.
-The fundamental responsibility of the student is to gain additional knowledge and skills to have competent Community and Social Services Management knowledge upon graduation.
+The fundamental responsibility of the student is to gain additional knowledge and skills to have competent Management in Community Services knowledge upon graduation.
 As professionals, it is imperative that behaviours and attitudes reflect standards that are endorsed by Conestoga College and your chosen profession.
-As a Conestoga College Community and Social Services Management student, there are three areas of conduct you are expected to follow; Academic Conduct, Professional Conduct, and Social/Behavioural Conduct.
+As a Conestoga Management in Community Services student, there are three areas of conduct you are expected to follow; Academic Conduct, Professional Conduct, and Social/Behavioural Conduct.

 As a student of Conestoga College you are a member of the College community and as such you have received a Conestoga Student Guide that includes Student Rights and Student Responsibilities.
 It is essential that you review this section and familiarize yourself with these responsibilities.
 It is expected that your conduct as a student will be reflective of the responsibilities listed.
 If you have any questions regarding any of them, please contact your Program Coordinator.